 Also in that game is Klavier Gavin, international rock star and prosecutor.
 Not only was he a musician before he became a prosecutor, he's clearly working hard at prosecuting as well.
 The other members of his police-themed band are also in law enforcement.

 It's a great puzzlement to the cast of Tsukihime as to what Arihiko's sister actually does for a living.
 So far, they know she's not a writer or a couple of other odd jobs.

 Averted in The Sims.
 When a Sim leaves to work it's usually 8 hours during which (s)he is unavailable to the player.

 Played straight, however, when the Sim gets their income from producing things (ex. paintings, books, toys, lawn gnomes...) or is self-employed.

 Professor Layton is an archaeology professor.
 The number of times throughout the games he can be seen doing anything related to archaeology or being a professor can be counted on one hand.

-In the third game, one of the locations in the game is the University Layton works at.
+From the third game on, one of the locations is the University Layton works at.
 No one there seems to mind the fact that he just wanders in and out at his leisure.
 And bear in mind he's Flora's legal guardian, so he's actually got two mouths to feed.
-Luke doesn't count, as it's mentioned in The Unwound Future that he lives with his parents.
+Luke doesn't count, as it's mentioned in Unwound Future that he lives with his parents.

 JustifiedOne-Hour Work Week: the hour in question is the live broadcasts of the reality show, Last Res0rt.
 Of course, when your job can kill you, it's implied the rest of your time better be spent finding a way to avoid that fate, and to be fair they're filmed for the purposes of the show (and general security) 24/7 anyway.
 Still, they're not exactly shown using the rest of their time pumping weights or other military-like regimens, though this could just as easily be blamed on the pace of the comic.